nats-io/nats-architecture-and-design/adr/ADR-47.md

 The maximum number of messages to wait for.
 * Optional
 * If this number of messages is received, the request is complete.
-* If this number is supplied and both total timeout and stall timeout are not set, total timeout defaults to the connection or system timeout.
+* If this number is supplied and total timeout is not set, total timeout defaults to the connection or system timeout.

 ### Sentinel

 While processing the messages, the user should have the ability to indicate that it no longer wants to receive any more messages.
 * Optional
 * Language specific implementation
-* If this number is supplied and both total timeout and stall timeout are not set, total timeout defaults to the connection or system timeout.
+* If sentinel is supplied and total timeout is not set, total timeout defaults to the connection or system timeout.

 ## Notes